 The industrial post-war economy centred around the ownership of things, particularly a house and car.
 But increasingly, our relation to these things is temporary, reflected in rented commodities such as software and entertainment subscriptions.

-Craftspersons make very attractive photos.
+Craftspersons make very attractive subjects for the camera.
 Our Instagram and Facebook feeds are filled with appealing images of artisans at work, making beautiful objects with care and patience.
-But what do artisans themselves benefit from all these shots?
+But what do artisans themselves benefit from all these images?

 I’m aware that the picture I’ve painted so far seems rather grim for crafts.
-But I do believe that this “experience economy” does contain some important new opportunities for the crafts, if we adapt to its needs.
+But this has been a familiar refrain since industrialisation.
+There’s a certain comfort in its seeming purity, but this can blind us to the new frameworks for the handmade that are emerging.
+I do believe that this “experience economy” does contain some important new opportunities for the crafts, if we adapt to its needs.

 In my country, Australia, the situation for crafts is far from bleak.
 Anecdotal evidence indicates a boom in craft workshops, mainly reflected in courses for the general.
 Evening pottery classes are all booked out.
 A common story is of office workers who spend their days in front of a screen, feeling disconnected to the world, and needing time at the wheel as a grounding experience.